Supervised Multimodal Bitransformers for Classifying Images and Text: Introduction

 \section{Introduction}

 Many of the classification problems that we face in the modern digital world are multimodal in nature: textual information on the web rarely occurs alone, and is often accompanied by images, sounds, videos, or other modalities.
 Recent advances in representation learning for natural language processing, such as BERT \cite{Devlin:2019naacl}, have led to dramatic improvements in text-only classification problems.
-In this work, we propose a straightforward yet highly effective method for making bidirectional transformers capable of going beyond text-only data, allowing them to handle the type of multimodal classification settings commonly found in real-world internet data.
+Following BERT's success, various multimodal architectures have been proposed as well---including ViLBERT~\cite{Lu:2019vilbert}, VisualBERT~\cite{Li:2019visualbert}, LXMERT~\cite{Tan:2019lxmert}, VL-BERT~\cite{Su:2019vlbert} and several others---which advocate pretraining on intermediary or proxy multimodal tasks before finetuning on the multimodal task at hand.

-Vision and language research is dominated by visual question answering \cite{Antol2015vqa}, which is seen as requiring a deep understanding of vision, language and commonsense knowledge.
-Here, we take a somewhat different stance, and argue that data on the internet often is not that balanced across modalities: usually the textual modality tends to dominate, and text may or may not be augmented or accompanied by images.
-That is to say, we focus on the rather different problem of straight-up text-dominated multimodal classification, and evaluate on the following three tasks, which have been used in the past specifically for evaluating multimodal classification architectures \cite{Kiela:2018aaai}: MM-IMDB~\cite{Arevalo:2017mmimdb}, Food101~\cite{Wang:2015food101} and V-SNLI~\cite{Vu:2018vsnli}.
+In this work, we describe a simple yet highly effective baseline architecture for BERT-like multimodal architectures.
+We demonstrate that supervised bidirectional transformers with unimodally pretrained components are excellent at performing multimodal fusion, outperforming a variety of alternative fusion techniques.
+Moreoever, we find that their performance is competitive with, and can be extended to outperform, multimodally pretrained ViLBERT models on various multimodal classification tasks.

-A desired characteristic of multimodal models is improved performance on cases where high-quality multimodal information is indeed available.
-To that end, we construct novel hard test sets consisting of examples that unimodal systems failed to classify correctly, specifically designed to measure the multimodal performance of a system.
+Our proposed approach offers several advantages.
+Unimodally pretrained models are simpler and easier to adapt to unimodal advances, i.e., it is straightforward to replace the text or image encoders with better alternatives and directly finetune, without requiring multimodal retraining.
+Furthermore, our method does not rely on a particular feature extraction pipeline since it does not require e.g. region or bounding box proposals, and is modality-agnostic: it works for any sequence of dense vectors.
+Hence, it can be used to compute raw image features, rather than pre-extracting them, and backpropagate through the entire encoder.